Where to Find Charlotte’s Best Barbecue

 Bobbee O’s BBQ

-Originally from Rowland, North Carolina, Bob Roberts always loved helping his mom in the kitchen.
+Bob Roberts always loved helping his mom in the kitchen.
 His love of cooking carried on through adulthood, at which point he started perfecting his barbecue and homemade sauce techniques.
 While you can’t go wrong with any of the choices at Bobbee O’s BBQ, the pulled pork is the most popular because it truly puts the spotlight on the sauce.
-The focus is fitting; the spot’s slogan is, “It’s all in the sauce!”
+The restaurant’s slogan is even, “It’s all in the sauce!”

 Claim to fame: The sauce